Dashboard

 Components View

-The Components view displays the 100 highest risk components based on any filters that have been set and the user's level of access.
+The Components view displays the implicated components based on the filters that have been set and the user's level of access.

 Risk is represented in a table with the ranges of Critical, Severe, Moderate, and Low.
 The values represent the number of unique policy violations at that severity level.
 The Total Risk column is calculated by summing all the values in the row.